 So, FreeSync Solves Screen Tearing?

-Screen tearing is a visual glitch that occurs when either the graphics card produces more frames than the monitor can display or when the monitor refreshes too fast for the frames that the GPU can provide.
+Screen tearing is a visual glitch that occurs when either the graphics card produces more frames than the monitor can display or when the monitor refreshes too rapidly for the frames that the GPU can provide.

 Vertical Synchronization – VSync

 The first thing that probably comes to mind about VSync is just how long it has been a staple of PC games’ video settings.
 VSync can be considered the original solution for this problem.
-Although it’s far from ideal, it does produce positive results.
+Although it’s far from flawless, it does produce positive results.

 G-Sync